gioisco/open_text_file_by_dialog_or_console/README.md

 # Read text file by console or dialog

 ## Ibrid application:
-- It works like CLI, when there is first argument.
+Like CLI, use structopt for read args, when there is first argument.

-- Otherwise, open a GUI dialog for pick a file.
+Otherwise, use native-dialog for open a GUI dialog for pick a file.

-## Cross platform
-Use structopt for read args.
-Use native-dialog for simple GUI.

 ## How it works:
 - Read first argument like path file